Yongqi-Zhuo/Syno-AE/README.md

 ## Tuning with TVM

-TVM has been built into the docker image, with our patch.
+TVM has been built into the Docker image, with our patch.

 ### Setting up RPC tracker and RPC server

 We use RPC to connect to multiple devices to make tuning faster.
 So you need:

 1 RPC tracker running on your host.
-(Anywhere is OK but you need its ip address and port number) Note that this tracker should be kept running.
+(Anywhere is OK, but you need its IP address and port number) Note that this tracker should be kept running.
 ```bash
 python -m tvm.exec.rpc_tracker --host=0.0.0.0 --port=9190